Jerome Oziel: Legal and professional fallout

 Jerome Oziel's involvement in the Menendez case ultimately led to severe professional and legal repercussions.
 Due to the nature of the trial and evidence presented by Oziel, his credibility as a therapist was called into question and accusations of ethical misconduct mounted in the years following the Menendez trial.
 In January 1997, Oziel surrendered his California psychology license rather than facing a formal disciplinary hearing conducted by the California Board of Psychology, despite denying all of the allegations against him.
 In surrendering his license, he fully ended his career as a licensed psychologist in the state of California.
-While the Menendez trial was not the sole reason for Oziel facing such backlash, the high-profile nature of the trial highlighted Oziel's conduct and allowed for public scrutiny.

 The central issue surrounding claims of Oziel's misconduct was his misuse in handling confidential therapy material.
 He permitted his mistress, Judalon Smyth, to eavesdrop and record confidential therapeutic materials obtained during a session with Lyle and Erik Menendez.
 This material was later disclosed to authorities without proper consent.
 Due to the nature of these actions, this is a direct violation of professional obligations and American Psychological Association ethical codes implemented to safeguard client information while maintaining confidentiality.
 Additionally, Oziel faced sexual exploitation allegations of female patients, including those under his care.
 He also faced allegations tied to improper dispensing of prescription drugs.

 The surrendering of Oziel's California psychology license came after discovering that Oziel's behavior violated various ethical codes outlined by the American Psychological Association.
 First, his disclosure of the Menendez brothers' sessions and unauthorized recordings of each session violated APA codes Standard 4.01: Maintaining Confidentiality and Standard 6.02: Maintenance, Dissemination, and Disposal of Confidential Records.
 Moreover, Oziel faced a variety of sexual misconduct allegations, thereby violating APA codes Standards 10.05 and 10.06: Sexual Intimacies With Current/Former Therapy Clients.
 Oziel's personal relationship with Judalon Smyth presented a pattern of misconduct and clouded his professional judgement, violating APA code Standard 2.06: Personal Problems and Conflicts.
 More broadly, his conduct inflicted harm on patients and the profession, violating Standard 3.04: Avoiding Harm as well.

+Later life

-Oziel's actions and professional behaviors demonstrate how serious breaches of confidentiality, boundary violations, and unethical relationships can dismantle professional credibility and lead to the ultimate sanction of licensure loss.
-As of September 2024, Oziel lives and works in Albuquerque, New Mexico where he focuses on helping couples improve their relationships as a marital meditation guide.
+As of September 2024, Oziel lives and works in Albuquerque, New Mexico where he focuses on helping couples improve their relationships as a marital mediation guide.
 In a 2024 email to Vanity Fair, Oziel stated that he moved on from the Menendez trial decades ago and that his current life has no connection to it anymore.